Reading Time: 7 minutes

 - Luxury car insurance is also more expensive.

 - If there is still money due on the vehicle you wish to gift, you will need to pay it up before transferring it.
-Once the final installment is paid, the financial institution will give you the title deed, which is required to complete the transfer without hassle.
+Once the final installment is paid, the financial institution will give you the title deed, which is required to complete the transfer.
 They will need to present the transfer title when registering the vehicle at the state DMV.

 - What are the rules of transferring ownership?
-In general, gifts among family members are allowed.
-Sales taxes will not be charged when you transfer ownership.
+Generally gifts among family members are allowed, however, sales taxes will not be charged when you transfer ownership.
 But the law differs from state to state so check with your local state DMV to get the correct information and requirements.
 In some states you will be asked to give a proof of relationship, to prove that you are indeed family.
 The transfer will then be tax free.

 - Many states require the car to go through a safety test and other related procedures at the transfer station, which must be done by a licensed inspection station.
 The recipient will have to take out insurance on the car.
-Once they have the documents they will be required to take the documentation and transfer documents to get a new title declaring that they are the new owners of the vehicle.
+Once they have the documents they must take the documentation and transfer documents to get a new title declaring that they are the new owners of the vehicle.

 - The process of transferring the title will depend on your location.
 If you buy a new vehicle, the dealership will handle the majority of the legal paperwork.